neoavalon/docker-ros-elg5228/README.md

 * Graphically through Docker Desktop
 * From the command line on your host computer by running `docker stop IMAGE_ID:tag`, where `IMAGE_ID` and `tag` are the ID and tag of the image you want to stop(e.g., `docker stop docker-ros-elg5228:20210908`).
 Another way is to use the command `docker stop $(docker ps -a -q)`, which will stop *all* docker images running on your computer.

-## Connecting to the Image by Running it on Ontario Research & Education VCL Cloud
-<span style="color:red">**NOTE:**</span> This method of connecting to the image is only available to uOttawa affiliates. <br />
-Generally, it is prefered to run the image on your local computer.
-However, if it doesn't have enough CPU or memory power to run the image, you can run it on a virtual machine on Ontario Research & Education VCL Cloud.
-Access to the virtual machine is achieved in a few steps, from on-campus or off-campus devices alike.
-Since this is a remote connection, you may experience some delay depending on the speed of your internet connection and where you are connecting from.

-1. Browse to the VCL portal: [https://orec.rdc.uottawa.ca](https://orec.rdc.uottawa.ca)
-2. Login:
-	* Select **University of Ottawa (Azure)**
-	* Login using your **uoAccess** credentials ([https://it.uottawa.ca/uoaccess](https://it.uottawa.ca/uoaccess))
-	* You will need to confirm your credentials using the MFA system
-3. Make a New Reservation, selecting the image: **ELG5228_20210908**
-4. Wait for the environment to be initialized
-5. Once "Pending" has changed to "Connect"
-	* Hit "Connect" to obtain information to connect to your virtual machine
-	* Take note of the **IP**, **UserID** and **Password** shown, as you will need them in the next step to open an SSH session
-6. Connect to the remote server using one of the following methods:
-	1. If you are connecting from a personnal computer running Windows, it is recommended that you connect to the server using **MobaXTerm** ([https://mobaxterm.mobatek.net](https://mobaxterm.mobatek.net)) by initiating an SSH connection (using the **IP**, **UserID** and **Password** shown earllier).
-	2. If you are connecting from a local machine running Linux or Mac OS, then connect to the server as follows:
-		* Esure that "X11 Forwarding" is enabled by entering `xhost +` at a terminal
-		* At the same terminal, type `ssh -L 6901:localhost:6901 -Y UserID@IP` while substituting the **IP** and **UserID** shown earlier, as well as the **Password** when asked for it.
-	3. If you are connecting from a Windows computer in one of the computer labs in uOttawa's Faculty of Engineering, you may connect to the server via Bitvise/VcXsvr as follows:
-		* Start Menu / Utilities / VcXsrv 1.20.1.2 / XLaunch
-			* Uncheck "Native OpenGL" if your ssh window dissapears on launch
-		* Start Menu / Bitvise SSH Client 8.34 / Bitvise SSH Client
-			* (Tab:Login) Login/Host: **IP**
-			* (Tab:Login) Authentication/Username: **UserID**
-			* (Tab:Terminal) X11 Forwarding: **Enable**
-			* (Tab:C2S)
-				* **Enabled**
-				* List.
-Port: **6901**
-				* Dest.
-Port: **6901**
-			* Hit "Login" at the bottom, accept the certificate and provide the **Password** when prompted
-7. Once you are connected to the server on the cloud, you can launch the docker image by running the command inside the file `docker-run.sh` as a sudo command (`sudo docker run ...`)
-8. To be able to run graphical applications, connect your computer to the docker image using one of the methods explained in sections [Connecting Through Web Browser](#connecting-through-web-browser) or [Connecting Through VNC Viewer](#connecting-through-vnc-viewer).
-9. Disconnecting from the virtal machine can easily be done through the graphical interface of the VCL portal ([https://orec.rdc.uottawa.ca](https://orec.rdc.uottawa.ca)).
-Under "Current Reservations", click the "Delete Reservation" icon.
-This is also done automatically once your session time expires.

----
-<span style="color:red">**WARNING:**</span> Connecting to the image via Ontario Research & Education VCL Cloud does not allow mapping a local folder on your computer onto folder `/home/ros/catkin_ws/src/course_dir` in the docker image as it was explained in section [Running the Image](#running-the-image).
-The only way to avoid losing your work under `/home/ros/catkin_ws/src/course_dir` is to FTP all your fles/folders under this directory to your local computer BEFORE terminating the connection.
-This can be done using the FTP client installed on the image (see section [FTP Clients](#ftp-clients)).
-Forgetting or neglecting to do so will result in the loss of all your data under that folder.
-This is a major disadvantage of connecting to the image via Ontario Research & Education VCL Cloud, which is why this connection method should be left as a last resort.

----

 # ROS Catkin Workspace
 The container comes with a catkin workspace already set up.
 By default, the path for the catkin workspace is